aldipiroli/PointTransformer_from_scratch/README.md

-# PointTransformer_from_scratch
+#  from scratch
-Implementing from scratch "Point Transformer" ICCV 2021
+Implementing from scratch the paper "".